GLaDOS-Michigan/Basilisk/README.md

 ./verify-all
 ```

+This script runs the Dafny verifier on each of the protocol.
+It takes about 5 minutes on an M3 MacBook Pro, while consuming up to 1GB of RAM.

 Note that warnings of the form `Warning: /!\ No terms found to trigger on.` can be safely ignored.

-This script runs the Dafny verifier on each of the protocol, and takes about 5min on an M3 MacBook Pro.

 > [!IMPORTANT]
 > This step must be completed before moving on to the [Paper Evaluation](#paper-evaluation) section, as it produces auto-generated files required to complete the evaluation.